 But what are the right tools?
 There are many, and no single continuous improvement tool is one-size-fits-all.
-When choosing which to implement we need to consider the unique characteristics of our organization, and whether our main challenge lies in identifying the problem, implementing a solution, or both.
+When choosing which to implement we need to consider the unique characteristics of our team, and whether our main challenge lies in identifying the problem, implementing a solution, or both.

 Continuous improvement tools to identify problems